weiserlab/ambuj/stico.md

 ## Vision

 The project aims to develop sticker form-factor computers that are equipped with sensors, processor(s), energy storage and long-range wireless capabilities, together with a framework to support them in large numbers.
 The computers would be long lasting, perform complex computations, store data (such as image sensor data), and communicate over long distances.
+Furthermore, they will be privacy-preserving and secure.

 There is a complex engineering component to this project.
 This project also requires convergence of several engineering fields, including electronics, communication, computer science, and materials science.
 Currently, STICORS' vision is not feasible, and several scientific breakthroughs are necessary.